 The highly-skilled lion dance requires the expertise of two highly-trained performers in a lion suit.
 One would position himself as the head and forelegs of the lion while the other as the back and rear legs.
 They would dance and sometimes do acrobatic movements to the beat of the cymbals, gongs and drum.

 FIVE: In Hopes of Finding a Valentine

 Chap Goh Mei is not just a night of fun-filled activities and delicacies.
 The night is also well-known for courtship and matchmaking.
 Though today, single women are able to walk freely and roam the streets, it was not at all like this during the olden days.

-Women of marriageable age were not allowed to step out of their homes, except on the 15th of the lunar month as decreed by the emperor.
-They had to carry lanterns to trick the God of Fire from destroying their city.
+Women of marriageable age were not allowed to step out of their homes with the exception of the 15th of the lunar month as decreed by the emperor to carry lanterns in order to trick the God of Fire from destroying their city.

 As the years went by, the young ladies would take this chance to dress their best to impress their prospective suitors as they make their way to the temples.
 Young men would have their hopes up in catching glimpses of these beautiful ladies.

 If a young man was able to find someone of his liking, he will hire a matchmaker to ask for the lady’s hand in marriage.
 Yue Xia Lao Ren (月下老人) or rather, Yue Lao (月老), is an old lunar matchmaking god who was said to tie red strings on the ankles of fated one and help them in one way or another.